isabella232/kendo-react-animation/docs/expand/index.md

 ## Configuration

-### Expand duration
+### Set Expand Duration

-The Expand component can control the duration of the expand (showing) effect.
-To configure the expand duration you will need to define the `expandDuration` property
+The Expand component enables you to control the duration of the expand (showing) effect.
+To configure the expand duration, define the `expandDuration` property.

 ```html
   <style>